Chart Color Schemes

 Population growth drivers in North Gosford are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As per AreaSearch's analysis of ABS population updates and new addresses validated since the 2021 Census, the suburb of North Gosford had an estimated population of around 4,526 as of February 2026.
-This figure represents a growth of 540 people (13.5%) from the 2021 Census count of 3,986 residents.
-The increase is inferred from AreaSearch's estimation of 4,300 residents based on the latest ERP data release by the ABS in June 2024 and an additional 169 validated new addresses since the Census date.
-This population density translates to approximately 2,357 persons per square kilometer, placing North Gosford within the upper quartile of national locations assessed by AreaSearch.
-The suburb's growth rate of 13.5% since the 2021 census surpassed both the SA3 area (3.2%) and the SA4 region, positioning it as a notable growth leader in the region.
-Overseas migration contributed approximately 66.0% to North Gosford's overall population gains during recent periods.
+North Gosford's population is estimated at approximately 4,526 as of February 2026, reflecting an increase of 540 people since the 2021 Census which reported a population of 3,986.
+This growth is inferred from AreaSearch's estimation of 4,300 residents based on latest ERP data release by ABS in June 2024 and additional validated new addresses since the Census date.
+The suburb's population density is 2,357 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+North Gosford's growth of 13.5% since the 2021 census exceeded both the SA3 area (3.2%) and SA4 region, marking it as a growth leader.
+Overseas migration contributed approximately 66.0% of overall population gains during recent periods.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.

 Frequently Asked Questions - Population